Twitchfire plot in the Hero AU

 It just... sucks.
 She misses her.

 And Spitfire misses her too, but she's decided she's not going to anymore!
-She tries to convince herself that Twitch never actually cared, she just got used.
+She tries to convince herself that Sunbird never actually cared, she just got used.
 She turns her grief into anger.

 She goes out and confronts her, accusing her of being jealous that Spitfire was a better fighter than her, and clinging onto the sense of importance she got from that stupid fucking prophecy, and choosing AUTO because she was too insecure and they made her feel special.